Prabhneet-Web/Prabhneet-Web/README.md

 ## About Me:-

-- 🔭 I’m currently working on [Meditation's Counter App](https://github.com/Prabhneet-Web/MeditationCounter)
+- 🔭 I’m currently working on [Quiz App](https://github.com/Prabhneet-Web/QuizApp)

 - 🌱 I’m currently learning **Flutter more & more.
 (Tho you can't be perfect in any language)**

-- 👯 I’m looking to collaborate on [Meditation's Counter App](https://github.com/Prabhneet-Web/MeditationCounter)
+- 👯 I’m looking to collaborate on [Quiz App](https://github.com/Prabhneet-Web/QuizApp)

 - 👨‍💻 All of my projects are available at [https://github.com/Prabhneet-Web](https://github.com/Prabhneet-Web)